Need to talk? Call 1800 882 436.

 • is bloodstained

-• is watery or looks like cottage cheese or froth
+• changes in texture — is thin and runny, looks like cottage cheese or is frothy

 • is accompanied by itching or pain

-If you have any vaginal discharge which is unusual for you, see your doctor.
+See your doctor if you have any vaginal discharge that is unusual for you.
 It could be a sign of an infection.

 What's the difference between vaginal discharge and a 'show'?

-A ‘show’ is a specific type of discharge from your vagina that you might see shortly before you have your baby.
+A ‘show’ is a specific type of discharge from your vagina that you might see shortly before you give birth.

-If you see blood that is bright red or not mixed with mucus coming from your vagina, it is probably not a ‘show’.
-You should contact your doctor or midwife immediately.
+If you see blood that is bright red or not mixed with mucus coming from your vagina, you should contact your doctor or midwife immediately.
+It’s probably not a ‘show’.

 What’s the difference between vaginal discharge and my waters breaking?

-During pregnancy your baby is inside a sac filled with amniotic fluid.
-When the sac breaks open for your baby to be born, it lets out the amniotic fluid.
+During pregnancy, your baby is inside a sac filled with amniotic fluid.
+When the sac breaks open, it lets out the amniotic fluid.
 This is what’s known as your waters breaking.
 It’s also called a ‘rupture of membranes’.

 Speak to a maternal child health nurse